 PIMCO serves as the investment adviser for the Portfolio.
 The Portfolio's portfolio is jointly and primarily managed by Andrew Jessop and Sonali Pier.
-Mr. Jessop is a Managing Director of PIMCO and has managed the Portfolio since January
+Mr. Jessop is a Managing Director of PIMCO and has managed the Portfolio since

-2010.
-Ms. Pier is an Executive Vice President of PIMCO and has managed the Portfolio since July 2019.
+January 2010.
+Ms. Pier is a Managing Director of PIMCO and has managed the Portfolio since July 2019.